 Emily Conger - Intern Minister

 Stand Up explores the theme of risk: finding the courage to take action in the face of adversity, to speak out in the presence of injustice, to choose compassion over hate, and to risk one’s personal security to companion another.
-This service features songs and scenes presented by the children and youth of Jefferson Unitarian … Continued
+This service features songs and … read more.

 Being a Unitarian Universalist calls us to not just claim a label, but to act, reflect, and grow.
 Allyship is similar.
 To be an ally, one must move beyond the title and live into what it means to take risks, keep learning, and showing up.